-Office Space Rental - The Authority leases its administrative offices under an operating lease agreement expiring in June 2017.
-Future minimum lease payments are approximately \$162,800 for fiscal year 2017.
+Office Space Rental - The Authority relocated its corporate office in June 2017 and leases its administrative offices under an operating lease agreement expiring in April 2028.
+Due to rent abatement in the initial base year, minimum lease payments are approximately \$17,000 for fiscal year 2018, increasing to approximately \$100,000 in fiscal year 2019.

-Office Equipment Rental - The Authority leases certain office equipment under an operating lease agreement expiring in October 2016.
-Future minimum lease payments are approximately \$1,800 for fiscal year 2017.
+Office Equipment Rental - The Authority leases certain office equipment under an operating lease agreement expiring in January 2020.
+Future minimum lease payments are approximately \$4,000 for fiscal year 2018.

-Rent expense on all leases was approximately \$163,000 in fiscal year 2016.
+Rent expense on all leases was approximately \$168,000 in fiscal year 2017.